WarpWing/LucaMail/README.md

 ## About The Project

  <p align="center"><img src="https://imgur.com/A2xKUvn.png"></p>
-LucaMail is an Open Source,Cross Platform  Email Client.
-LucaMail is developed to provide cross platform alternative to Email Clients that are really exists.
-LucaMail focuses on modern Technologies as well as maintaining a user friendly UI's.
-There exists  Email Clients which lacks at providing cross platform software,smooth UI,modern design techniques, and trending technologies.
-Where as a Solution LucaMail Provides all of these as a feature.
+LucaMail is an Open Source, Cross Platform Email Client.
+LucaMail is developed to provide cross platform alternative to proprietary/closed source email clients.
+LucaMail focuses on modern technologies as well as maintaining a clean and user friendly user interface.
+While existing email clients and LucaMail share the same functionality, LucaMail also offers a sleek user interface, stunning color themes and a simple to use enviroment that makes it stand out from their closed source counterparts.
-LucaMail is Bundled with 6 stunning themes.LucaMail is Leightweight, simple , os friendly too.
+LucaMail is Bundled with 6 stunning themes.
+LucaMail is lightweight,simple and universally compatible across all operating systems.

-LucaMail Provides a Rich Text Editing Experience to send a Mail.
-Only the imap protocol is supported in beta version as many users doesn't seem to be using pop protocol.
+LucaMail provides a Rich Text Editing Experience to send emails.
+Currently, only the IMAP protocol is supported in beta version as many users doesn't seem to be using POP protocol.
 It comes with 3 pre-configurations for logging the user into the application.
 LucaMail stores the messages as files under the users home directory proceeded by luca directory.

-Some Feature may be lacking as it is a beta version but the bundled features are assumed to work in all perspective as long as a bug is detected 😀.
+Some Feature may be lacking as it is a beta version but the bundled features are assumed to work in all perspectives as long as a bug is detected 😀.
 So feel free to suggest changes by opening a new issue, or if you want to implement your own, feel free to fork this repo and create a pull request.you can also visit [Contributing Guide »](#contributing) to know more!

 ## Built With

-Whilst I am the main developer of this project, this project couldn't of even started without the help of these open source projects, special thanks to:
+Whilst I am the main developer of this project, this project wouldn't be possible without the help of these open source projects.
+A special thanks to:

 * [ElectronJs](https://www.electronjs.org/)
 * [ReactJS](https://reactjs.org/)